atmarges/phil_tweet_downloader/README.md

 ```

-The downloaded tweets will be saved as json files in the `output` folder.
-You can specify the size
+The downloaded tweets will be saved as json files in the `output` folder
+(Note: create the output folder manually if it is missing).
-of the json files using `fileSizeLimit`.
+You can specify the size of the json files using `fileSizeLimit`.
 By default, each json file will be around 250mb in size.

 ```python
 downloader.download_tweets(consumer_key, consumer_secret, access_token, access_token_secret,